cwcpark/cwcpark.github.io/publications/index.md

 # Publications

 ### Publications (Peer-Reviewed)
 __Park, C.__ (2020).
-[Accepted].
-Traditional funeral and burial rituals and the 2014-2016 Ebola outbreak in West Africa – Social and behavioral communication interventions to prevent future infectious diseases.
-Journal of Health and Social Sciences.
+[In Press].
+Traditional funeral and burial rituals and Ebola outbreaks in West Africa: A narrative review of causes and strategy interventions.

 __Park, C.__ (2020).
 [In Press].
 MERS-CoV infection in South Korea and strategies for possible future outbreak: narrative review.
 Journal of Global Health Reports.